Things you need to know before you Retake the GRE

 The Score Select Option

-This is an option that lets students select the scores they want to send the universities of their choice.
-This is great if you’ve attempted the GRE multiple times and want to send a score that best represents your performance or the performance that a university is looking for.
+This option enables students to select the scores they want to send to the universities of their choice.
+This option is great if you’ve attempted the GRE multiple times and want to send a score that best represents your performance, or will fulfil the performance requirement that a university is looking for.

-Right after the test has been taken, a student can decide to either send ALL scores or the latest scores to a maximum of 4 universities (for free).
-A student can also decide not to send the scores to the universities (Scores can be sent at a later date for a fee).
+Right after the test has been taken, a student can decide to send either ALL scores, or the latest scores, to a maximum of four universities (for free).
+A student can also decide not to send the scores to the universities (scores can be sent at a later date for a fee).

-The Score Select option therefore gives a student flexibility with respect to choosing the most pertinent set of scores to be sent to a university.
-For instance if a particular university requires a high quant score – you might want to report the test score with the highest quant score.
+The Score Select option therefore gives students flexibility with respect to choosing the most pertinent set of scores to be sent to a university.
+For example, if a university requires a high quant score, you might want to report the test score with the highest quant score.

-Visit the official GRE Score Select Option page to get a better perspective.
+Visit the official GRE Score Select Option page for more information.